 The lady at the counter handed me my payment receipt, and then I turned to walk away.

 “Are you walking away Michelle?”
 Akin said to me.
 He purposely called me the feminine version of my name, invariably referring to me as a woman who could not stand up to him.I stood still for a few seconds; my pride said fight, but my feet said go, so I obeyed and kept moving.

 “Why wouldn’t you let me and my family be?”
 I screamed at him.
-I had lost my self-control and I just let the flood gates open, and just kept talking and screaming at him.
-It was when I felt a little hand around my leg, I realized that everyone in the café was looking at me.
+I had lost my self-control and I just let the floodgates open, and just kept talking and screaming at him.
+It was when I felt a little hand on my leg, I realized that everyone in the café was looking at me.
 “Daddy, why are you angry?”
 Shirley asked.